Ontario Tests Fewer COVID-19s Daily As Cases Continue To Rise

 Ontario prioritizes testing for inpatients, nursing home residents and healthcare workers.
 Despite this, Public Health Ontario laboratories struggled to keep up with test volumes in March, resulting in a backlog that peaked at nearly 11,000 people await their results.

-The backlog is now resolved, with the help of private laboratories, and a spokesperson for the Minister of Health, Christine Elliott, said that public and private laboratories could now process up to 13,000 tests per day.
+This backlog is now being resolved with the help of private laboratories, and officials – including the Minister of Health and the province’s assistant medical officer of health – have stated that public and private laboratories together can now process up to 13,000 tests. per day.

 But Ontario has never tested so many people in a single day, and there is no indication that it will step up testing to use the full capacity of the laboratory.